sadeq220/docs/containerization/k8s.md

 The idea of storing declarative configuration in source control
 is often referred to as `infrastructure as code`.
+The advantage of the *Infrastructure as code* is `easy rollbacking`.

+## Scaling Development Teams with Microservices
+The ideal team size is the `two-pizza team`.
+> As noted in a variety of research, the ideal team size is the “two-pizza team,” or
+> roughly six to eight people.
+This group size often results in good knowledge sharing,
+> fast decision making, and a common sense of purpose.
+Larger teams tend to suffer
+> from issues of hierarchy, poor visibility, and infighting, which hinder agility and success.

+there is a tension between the ideal team size for
+agility and the necessary team size for the product’s end goals.
+The common solution to this tension has been the development of decoupled,
+service-oriented teams that each build a single microservice.

+## Why to use k8s
+k8s as container management engine and container orchestration API:
+- easy scaling due to declarative configs and discovery service
+- separation of concerns bwn machine operator and application operator by using API
+- economic benefit(efficiency) by utilizing each machine resource
+  - further increase in efficiency comes from the fact that a test env can be quickly and cheaply created in different namespace
 ## Install and use K8S
 There are a few options to use K8S:
 - Cloud provider SAS(e.g. Amazon EKS)